Deli's Crunch

 The best oatmeal raisin cookie recipe ever.
 Soft and chewy, moist and thick cookies with just enough amount of oats and raisins!

-easy oatmeal raisin cookies quaker
+a stack of oatmeal raisin cookies

 Want to Save This Recipe?